johnpolacek/team-health-checker/README.md

 Our goal is to create an online version of this, that can be done in during a team video chat.

-### SSR Web Apps
+### Univeral Web Apps

-The ability to build isomorphic (~aka universal) web apps is that the same React and JS code can run on the client and the server.
+The ability to build universal (~aka isomorphic) SSR web apps is that the same React and JS code can run on the client and the server.

-The benefit here is that you can get a fast page load on that first visit, where, just like on a traditional server-side web architecture, the server sends just what is needed to the client, the initial minified render of the page, inlining critical styles and the app bundle.
-From there the client takes over, providing the faster rendering experience you can get from a single-page app when navigating between views.
+The benefit here is that you can get a fast page load on that first visit.
+Just like on a traditional server-side web architecture, the server sends only what is needed to the client, the initial minified render of the page.
+From there the client takes over, providing the faster rendering experience of a single-page app when navigating between views.

 #### Next.js